GREAT BASS ALBUMS

 https://www.youtube.com/watch?v=hoPJZ4UMm7E&list=PLNPGM2D7aODcuiDxQCy1qsp3iyHne6Wn2&index=1

-Fresh (Sly and the Family Stone)
+Fresh (Sly & the Family Stone)

 https://www.youtube.com/watch?v=g6xhSqz_4m8&list=PLH1rxoohuFOvsQ1qPdcPwyR4upQbUNQHW&index=1